 Those of us with fibromyalgia know that stress is a major trigger of symptom flare-ups.
-Stress-related flares sneak up on us and it’s been my experience they last the longest.
 Although no one can avoid all stress, we can counteract it by learning how to activate the body’s natural relaxation response.
 The relaxation response puts the brakes on stress and brings your body and mind back into balance.

 We know that increased activation of the fight or flight stress response is present in fibromyalgia.
 Some experts believe that most (if not all) of the symptoms of fibromyalgia stem from abnormal activation of the fight-or-flight nervous system.